Ouani, Comores Komori جزر القمر - Things to Do in Ouani

 Top Things to Do in Ouani

-Explore the pristine coral reefs surrounding Anjouan, home to an incredible diversity of marine life including colorful tropical fish, sea turtles, and dolphins.
-The waters around Ouani offer excellent visibility and relatively calm conditions, making them perfect for both beginners and experienced divers.
+Explore the pristine coral reefs surrounding Ouani, home to diverse marine life including tropical fish, sea turtles, and rays.
+The clear waters offer excellent visibility for both beginners and experienced divers, with several reef sites accessible directly from the beach.

-Booking Tip: Local dive operators charge around $40-60 per dive including equipment.
-Best visibility is during dry season (May-October).
+Booking Tip: Local dive operators charge around $30-50 per dive including equipment.
+Best conditions are during dry season (May-October) with morning dives offering the clearest water.
 Look for operators with PADI certification and good safety records.

 Getting There